-Low-cost carriers, such as Southwest Airlines Co. ("Southwest") and JetBlue Airways Corporation ("JetBlue"), generally offer fewer conveniences to travelers and have lower cost structures than major airlines, which permits them to offer flights to and from many of the same markets as the major airlines, but at lower prices.
+Low-cost carriers, such as Southwest Airlines Co. ("Southwest") and JetBlue Airways Corporation ("JetBlue"), generally have lower cost structures than major airlines, which permits them to offer flights to and from many of the same markets as the major airlines, but at lower prices.
+Low-cost carriers typically operate using a point-to-point network strategy, rather than a hub and spoke network.

-Regional airlines, including SkyWest, typically operate smaller aircraft on shorter distance routes than major and low-cost carriers.
+Regional airlines, including SkyWest, typically operate smaller aircraft on shorter routes than major and low-cost carriers.
 Several regional airlines, including Endeavor, Envoy, Horizon, Piedmont and PSA, are wholly-owned subsidiaries of major airlines.

-Regional airlines generally do not try to establish an independent route system to compete with the major airlines.
-Rather, regional airlines typically enter into relationships with one or more major airlines, pursuant to which the regional airline agrees to use its smaller, lower-cost aircraft to carry passengers booked and ticketed by the major airline between a hub of the major airline and a smaller outlying city.
-In exchange for such services, the major airline pays the regional airline either a fixed flight fee, termed "contract" or "fixed-fee" flights, or the regional airline receives a percentage of applicable passenger ticket revenues, termed "prorate" or "revenue-sharing" flights, as described in more detail below.
+Regional airlines generally do not try to establish an independent route system and compete with the major airlines.
+Rather, regional airlines typically enter into agreements with one or more major airlines, pursuant to which the regional airline agrees to use its smaller, lower-cost aircraft to carry passengers booked and ticketed by the major airline between a hub of the major airline and a smaller outlying city.
+In exchange for such services, the major airline pays the regional airline either fixed fees to operate the flight, termed "capacity purchase agreement," "capacity purchase contract," "contract" or "fixed-fee" flights, or the regional airline receives a percentage of applicable passenger ticket revenues on designated flights operated by the regional airline, termed "prorate" or "revenue-sharing" flights, as described in more detail below.